Danack/LowMemoryClassloader/README.md

 How you use it
 ==============

-1. Compile in the modified version of OPCache.
+* Compile in the modified version of OPCache.

-2. In your PHP script wherever you include the Composer classloader:
+* In your PHP script wherever you include the Composer classloader `require_once('../vendor/autoload.php');` replace it with the LowMemoryClassLoader `require_once('../vendor/intahwebz/lowmemoryclassloader/LowMemoryClassloader.php');`

-    require_once('../vendor/autoload.php');

-replace it with the LowMemoryClassLoader:

-    require_once('../vendor/intahwebz/lowmemoryclassloader/LowMemoryClassloader.php');

-3. There is no step 3.
+* That's it.

 Behaviour difference to Composer